sushiswap/sushi-docs/docs/Developers/Bentobox/Overview.md

 Placing your tokens in a single vault brings a range of benefits.
 As more protocols get added to the BentoBox, gas costs will come down, while composability, capital efficiency and flexibility will go up.

-_Not all tokens are created equal._ Some have very high gas costs, some are not quite ERC20 compliant.
+_Not all tokens are created equal._ Some have very high gas costs, some are not quite ERC-20 compliant.
 Once they are stored in the BentoBox, you can use your tokens in any BentoBox enabled protocols.
-These protocols don't have to worry about any token quirks or handle ETH.
+These protocols don't have to worry about any token quirks or handle $ETH.
 The BentoBox takes care of all that.
 On top of that, tokens in the BentoBox will generate extra returns through flash loans and potentially a token strategy.

 ### Flash Loans

 Tokens in the BentoBox can be flash loaned.
 The fee is 0.05% and this fee goes to the share owners in the BentoBox.
 Multiple assets can be flash loaned at the same time.

-ERC3156 wasn't final at release of the BentoBox and the BentoBox is not ERC3156 compliant at this time.
+ERC-3156 wasn't final at release of the BentoBox and the BentoBox is not ERC-3156 compliant at this time.
 The BentoBox uses push instead of pull to get the returned funds.
 This is for flexibility and security reasons.

 ### Strategies